apioo/fusio/public/fusio/help/cronjob.md

 When building an API it is sometimes required that specific code gets executed at a certain interval.
 For this purpose Fusio provides the cronjobs.

-To execute those cronjobs Fusio uses the standard linux `cro`` util.
+To execute those cronjobs Fusio uses the standard linux `cron` util.
 It can write a dedicated cron file which contains all needed cron entries.
 This file should be placed in the `cron.d` folder of your system.